VityaSchel/bunsogs/README.md

 ## Migration from official pysogs

-Migration is in testing.
+Migration is experimental feature.
 Please do not consider this production ready.
 Of course, always keep backup of original pysogs instance to come back anytime.

 1. Install bunsogs using steps 1-4 from How to install section (including configuring sogs.conf)
 2. Move sogs.db from pysogs to root directory of bunsogs and rename it to db.sqlite3